Four Windows of the Organisation

 What is Already Known to the Business

-Politically governments and parties start to suffer from this one towards the end of their second term in power “the arrogance syndrome of we know best” losing sight of their core values or a disconnectedness with the people.
-All of these are concerns in any organization or body of people and are worthy of some closer examination.
+Politically, governments and parties start to suffer from this one towards the end of their second term in power, “the arrogance syndrome of we know best”, losing sight of their core values or a disconnectedness with the people.
+All of these are concerns in any organisation or body of people and are worthy of some closer examination.

 A trusted party is presumed to seek to fulfil policies, ethical codes, law and their previous promises.

 Trust does not need to involve belief in the good character, vices or morals of the other party.
 Persons engaged in a criminal activity usually trust each other to some extent.
 Also, trust does not need to include an action that you and the other party are mutually engaged in.
 Trust is a statement about what is otherwise unknown – for example, because it is far away, cannot be verified, or is in the future.

 In the social sciences, the subtleties of trust are a subject of ongoing research.
 In sociology and psychology the degree to which one party trusts another is a measure of belief in the honesty, benevolence and competence of the other party.